 CCJEF v.
-RELL TRIAL CONCLUDING
+RELL TRIAL ENDS: AWAITING JUDGE’S DECISION

 The Connecticut Coalition for Justice in Education Funding [CCJEF] is the largest and most diverse education reform coalition ever organized and established in our state.
 Don’t be fooled by well-funded PR campaigns: Accept no organizational substitutes to CCJEF — the real deal.
 Other so-called “reform” groups and coalitions have lately proliferated and tried to expropriate CCJEF’s message and goals to further their own narrow, special interests.
 CCJEF, on the other hand, has been in the trenches since 2005 working through the courts and the executive and legislative branches to achieve education adequacy and equity in CT’s failed education finance system.
-Our State Constitution demands no less for all our PK-12 public school students.
+Our State Constitution demands no less for all our PK-12 public school students!

 Thanks to all for your continued support of, and interest in, the landmark CCJEF v.
 Rell case.